Ffequently Asked Questions

 PACT — Psychobiological Approach to Couple Therapy My primary couples therapy framework.
 Advanced training with founder Dr. Stan Tatkin, with whom I consult regularly.
 PACT works at the level of biology, attachment, and nervous system — going well beyond communication skills to help couples build secure functioning from the ground up.

-Additional training Emotion-Focused Therapy, The Gottman Method, Nonviolent Communication, and somatic approaches that address how trauma lives in the body.
+Additional training Emotion-Focused Therapy, The Gottman Method, Nonviolent Communication, Sex & Intimacy, and somatic approaches that address how trauma lives in the body.

 What sets this training apart isn’t the list — it’s the integration.
 PACT and AEDP together address both the relational and the neurobiological dimensions of couples work.
 That combination is why couples who have felt stuck for years begin to move.